Caarhus/java-spring-saml-poc/README.md

 # java-spring-saml-poc

 A Spring Boot example app that shows how to implement single sign-on (SSO) with Spring Security's SAML and Okta.
+Ensure you're running Java17 to successfully run this project.

 Please read [Get Started with Spring Boot, SAML, and Okta][blog] to see how this app was created.